PJ Harvey

 Rating = 5

 Hmmm.
-I only have kind of a lousy MP3 copy of this one.
-The quieter songs seem completely buried in bass and I have a hard time telling exactly what's going on unless I'm right next to the computer speakers.
+I only have kind of a lousy MP3 copy of this one, but the quieter songs seem completely buried in bass and I have a hard time telling exactly what's going on unless I'm right next to the computer speakers.
 Also, and this may be the fault of my lousy MP3 copy, a lot of the songs really blow.

 I'll be too busy holding up my "God Hates Fags" sign.